Pillar One: Multigenerational Vision

-That sentence has stayed with us because it reframes the goal entirely.
+That quote has stayed with us at All4One because it reframes the goal entirely.

-That is what Multigenerational Vision is.
-It is the first and most foundational pillar of a Kingdom Outpost family, and it may be the most countercultural idea we teach.
+Multigenerational Vision forms the first and most foundational pillar of a Kingdom Outpost family and may be the most countercultural idea we teach.

 The Problem: We Have Been Thinking Too Small